-There are three main requirements of digital watermarking: fidelity, robustness, and capacity (Cox et al., 2008).
-Our watermarking method appears to have high fidelity and robustness against JPEG compression.
-Initially, we had to choose the appropriate values for the parameters of the quality function f.
-In our implementation we set both of the parameters P_r and P_b equal to 2 (see, Section 3.1).
-Recall that, the value 2 is a relatively small value which allows us to modify a satisfactory number of pixels in order to embed the watermark and successfully extract it, without affecting images' quality.
-Note that, for great in size images, a smaller width reduces the strength of the watermark.
+In our implementation we set both of the parameters P_r and P_b equal to 2; see, Subsection 4.1.
+Recall that, the value 2 is a relatively small value which allows us to modify a satisfactory number of values in order to embed the watermark and successfully extract it without affecting images' quality.
 There isn't a distance between the two ellipsoidal annuli as that enables the algorithm to apply a small additive information to the values of the "Red" annulus.
 The two ellipsoidal annuli are inscribed to the rectangle magnitude matrix, as we want to mark images' cells on the high frequency bands.

-We mark the high frequencies by increasing their values using mainly the additive parameter $c = c{opt}$ because alterations in the high frequencies are less detectable by human eye (Kaur et al., 2012).
-What is more, in high frequencies most images contain less information.
+We mark the high frequencies by increasing their values using mainly the additive parameter $c = c{opt}$ because alterations in the high frequencies are less detectable by human eye [20].
+Moreover, in high frequencies most images contain less information.

-In this work we used JPEG images due to their great importance on the web, since they are small in size, while storing full color information (24 bit/pixel), and can be easily and efficiently transmitted.
+In this work we used JPEG images due to their great importance on the web.
+In addition, they are small in size, while storing full color information (24 bit/pixel), and can be easily and efficiently transmitted.
 Moreover, robustness to lossy compression is an important issue when dealing with image authentication.
-It should be observed that the design goal of lossy compression systems is opposed to that of watermark embedding systems.
-The Human Visual System model of the compression system attempts to identify and discard perceptually insignificant information of the image, whereas the goal of the watermarking system is to embed the watermark information without altering the visual perception of the image (Zain, 2011).
+Notice that the design goal of lossy compression systems is opposed to that of watermark embedding systems.
+The Human Visual System model (HVS) of the compression system attempts to identify and discard perceptually insignificant information of the image, whereas the goal of the watermarking system is to embed the watermark information without altering the visual perception of the image [21].

-The quality factor (or, for short, Q-factor) is a number that determines the degree of loss in the compression process when saving an image.
-In general, JPEG recommends a quality factor of 75-95 for visually indistinguishable quality difference, and a quality factor of 50-75 for merely acceptable quality.
-We compressed the images with Matlab JPEG compressor from inwrite with different quality factors; we present results for Q = 85, Q = 75 and Q = 65.
+The quality factor (or, for short, Q factor) is a number that determines the degree of loss in the compression process when saving an image.
+In general,

+JPEG recommends a quality factor of 75-95 for visually indistinguishable quality loss, and a quality factor of 50-75 for merely acceptable quality.
+We compressed the images with Matlab JPEG compressor from inverte with different quality factors; we present results for Q = 90, Q = 75 and Q = 60.

 The quality function f returns the factor c, which has the minimum value c{opt} that allows the extracting algorithm to successfully extract the watermark.
-In fact, this value c{opt} (see, Formula 3) is the main additive information embedded into the image.
+In fact, this value c{opt} is the main additive information embedded into the image; see, Formula 3.
 Depending on the images and the amount of compression, we need to increase the watermark strength by increasing the factor c.
-The value of c increases as the quality factor of JPEG compression decreases.
-It is obvious that the embedding algorithm is image dependent.
-It is worth noting that, the c{opt} values are small for images of relatively small size while these values increase as we move to images of greater size.
+Thus, for the tested images we compute the appropriate values for the parameters of the quality function f; this computation can be efficiently done by using the algorithm described in Subsection 4.3.